lias-laboratory/biogitom/ReadMe.md

 # BioGITOM: Matching Biomedical Ontologies with Graph Isomorphism Transformer

-BioGITOM is a specialized ontology matching system developed to address the increasing complexity and heterogeneity in biomedical ontologies.
-Its core purpose is to ensure effective integration and alignment of disparate ontologies, which is essential for improving data interoperability in biomedical research.
-BioGITOM is particularly designed to manage the unique challenges posed by the biomedical field, where ontologies often differ in structure and semantics.
-By combining advanced graph-based techniques, BioGITOM is able to produce more accurate mappings between concepts from different ontologies, thereby supporting enhanced data sharing and collaboration across systems.
+**BioGITOM** is a specialized ontology matching system designed to tackle the increasing complexity and heterogeneity of biomedical ontologies.
+While these ontologies are essential for organizing and standardizing domain knowledge, their structural, semantic, and terminological disparities often pose significant challenges to data integration and knowledge alignment.

+To address these challenges, BioGITOM enhances domain-specific embeddings extracted using the SapBERT model with structural features derived from the Graph Isomorphism Transformer (GIT)—a hybrid model that combines Graph Neural Networks (GNNs) and Graph Transformers.
+This dual-focus approach effectively captures both structural and semantic intricacies, enabling the generation of more accurate concept representations and, consequently, precise ontology mappings.

 ## Repository Structure